A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Representations

 Let $(\pi,V_\pi)$ be a smooth representation of $G(F)$.
 In the $p$-adic case we always have

 In the real case it is not always true.
-By a theorem of Dixmier-Malliavin ([DM]), it is at least true when $V_\pi$ is a Frechet space.
-For example $\mathcal{C}(G(F))$ is a smooth Frechet representation of $G(F)$ for the action given by left translation.
+By a theorem of Dixmier-Malliavin \cite{DM}, it is at least true when $V_\pi$ is a Fr\'echet space.
+For example $\mathcal{C}(G(F))$ is a smooth Fr\'echet representation of $G(F)$ for the action given by left translation.
 Hence, we have a factorization

 where $\ast$ denotes the convolution operator.
-Assume that $F=\mathds{R}$ and let $H$ be an algebraic subgroup of $G$.
+Assume that $F=\mathbb{R}$ and let $H$ be an algebraic subgroup of $G$.
 Fix a basis $X_1,\ldots,X_h$ of $\mathfrak{h}(F)$ and set